 Visual fire alarms

-You’ll also need to install visual alarms in meeting rooms, canteens and kitchens.
+You will also need to install visual alarms in meeting rooms, canteens and kitchens.

 Critical Alert Paging Systems

 Paging systems send critical alerts directly to the wearer enhancing safety in large premises by providing real-time communication.
-This technology ensures that individuals are promptly notified of emergencies, such as fire, security breaches or other critical situations, enabling them to respond swiftly and appropriately.
+This technology ensures that individuals are promptly notified of emergencies, such as fire, security breaches, or other critical situations, enabling them to respond swiftly and appropriately.

 By delivering alerts directly to the wearer, regardless of their location within the premises, the paging system minimises response times and facilitates efficient evacuation or emergency procedures.